Through Knowledge, Justice…

 Attempts to find a third group fail, as every possible third group, based on MTF transsexual narratives, claims that they represent such a third group, show that they are in fact simply a subgroup of the second group, with nearly the same level of autogynephilia, the same age of transition, the same level (lack) of gender atypicality in childhood, etc.

-Science depends upon repeatability, and these results have been replicated by Freund, Blanchard, Doctor, Doorn, Smith, Lawrence, and Nuttbrock, in separate studies spanning four decades, collectively involving approximately a thousand transsexuals to date.
+Science depends upon repeatability, and these results regarding sexual orientation and autogynephilia have been replicated by Buhrich (1977), Freund (1982), Blanchard (1985), Doorn (1994), Smith (2005), Lawrence (2005), and Nuttbrock (2009), in separate studies spanning four decades, collectively involving over a thousand transsexuals to date.
 In fact, this is one of the most repeated and reconfirmed scientific finding regarding transsexuality.
+While Blanchard coined the term “autogynephilia” in the late ’80s, the phenomena had been noted and studied before using various synonomous terms such as “fetishistic transvestism” and “fetishistic femmiphilia”.
 This is not the only statistic that shows that there are two and only two types, of course, but is the single most important.
+Click to Learn More

-The third statistical finding is that transkids are extremely unlikely to have paraphilic sexual interests, while non-homosexual transsexuals are very likely to have such paraphilic sexual interests such as Bondage&Discipline, latex clothing, auto-erotic asphixiation, etc.
+The third statistical finding is that transkids are extremely unlikely to have paraphilic sexual interests, similar to non-transwomen, while non-homosexual transsexuals are very likely to have such paraphilic sexual interests such as Bondage&Discipline, ‘forced feminization’, latex clothing, auto-erotic asphyxiation, etc., at rates that exceed the base rate for non-transgendered men, and far exceed the base rate for women.
+Since paraphilias tend to cluster, that is, that if an individual has one paraphilia, they are more likely to have another, it suggests that autogynephilia may itself be a paraphilia.
+Click to Learn More

 An additional statistical finding is that the percentage of non-homosexual transsexuals in a country highly correlates with that country’s Hofstede Index for Individualism vs. Collectivism.
-That is to say, that non-homosexual transsexuals are far less likely to transition in countries that place higher value on collective family responsibility, while HSTS are still likely to transition.
+That is to say, that non-homosexual transsexuals are far less likely to transition in countries that place higher value on collective family responsibility, while transkids are still likely to transition.
+Click to Learn More

-Further, there is the curious statistic that while transkids have as a group, average IQ=100, non-homosexual transsexuals exhibit, as a group, significantly higher IQ = 127.9, very unlikely to have happened by chance.
+Further, there is the curious statistic that while transkids have as a group, average IQ=100, non-homosexual transsexuals exhibit, as a group, significantly higher IQ (127.9 in one clinical study), very unlikely to have happened by chance.
+Click to Learn More

-Although still tentative, there is growing evidence that transkids have cross-sex brain features and non-homosexual transsexuals do not, but may have other features, not found in controls, that are not sexually dimorphic.
+There is growing evidence that transkids (exclusively “homosexual”, both MTF and FtM) have cross-sex brain features that can be measured using modern MRI scans while non-homosexual transsexuals do not, but may have other features, not found in controls, that are not sexually dimorphic.
+This result, first obtained in 2011, confirmed predictions made by Blanchard in 2008.
+Click to Learn More

-Finally, exclusively feminine androphilic MTF transwomen, transkids, all have a distinctive hormonal (Lutinizing Hormone) response to acute introduction and withdrawal of estrogen which is the same as natal females, while non-exclusively androphilic MTF transwomen do not.
+Finally, exclusively feminine androphilic MTF transwomen, transkids, have a distinctive hormonal (Lutinizing Hormone) response to acute introduction and withdrawal of estrogen which is similar to natal females, while non-exclusively androphilic MTF transwomen respond the same as heterosexual non-transgendered men.
+This is laboratory diagnostic “proof” of the two type taxonomy.
+Click to Learn More

 For more information click on the category Confirming Two Type Taxonomy.